mrworf/plexupdate/README.md

 ## 3. advanced options

-You can point out a different file than ```.plexupdate``` by providing it as the first argument to the script.
-It HAS to be the FIRST argument, or it will be ignored.
+You can point out a different file than ```.plexupdate``` by providing it as the last argument to the script.
+It HAS to be the LAST argument, or it will be ignored.
+Any options set by the config file can be overriden with commandline options.

 There are also a few additional options for the more enterprising user.
 Setting any of these to `yes` will enable the function.